stateset/stateset-corda/README.md

 # Stateset

-Stateset is a distributed finance network for e-commerce working capital automation.
+Stateset is a distributed sales and finance automation network.
 In order to use the Stateset Platform interface go to https://stateset.io/signup

 The Stateset Network Swagger API can be found at https://stateset.network:8080/swagger-ui.html#/